Stunning photos from around LI, NYC

 (Credit: Howard Schnapp)

-Abby Cushing along with other BOCES high school students learn about piping as they tour the National Grid Training Center and learn about the many skills and talents it takes to run a leading energy company on Wednesday, Oct.
-11, 2017 in Melville.
+Abby Cushing was among BOCES students who learned about piping at the National Grid Training Center and about what it takes to run a energy company on Wednesday, Oct.
+11, 2017, in Melville.

 (Credit: Uli Seit)

-Holden Bua-Carroll, 8-years old, hitting balls pitched by his dad Frank Bua at Manhasset Valley Park in Manhasset, Oct.11, 2017
+Holden Bua-Carroll, 8, takes a swing during practice with his dad, Frank Bua, at Manhasset Valley Park in Manhasset on Oct.
+11, 2017.

+The rainbow flag, an international symbol of LGBT liberation and pride, is raised for the first time at Stonewall National Monument on Wednesday, Oct.
+11, 2017.
+The National Park Service recently ceded jurisdiction for the flagpole, which is within the boundaries of federal monument, to New York City.

 (Credit: Charles Eckert)